 In 2001, the auDA called a tender for the implementation of a secure and streamlined registry system for 5 key .au registries - .com.au, .net.au, .org.au, .asn.au and .id.au.

-Among its tasks, AusRegistry runs the .AU WHOIS servers that allow registration details to be searched and it also operates the .AU primary name server.
+Among its tasks, Afilia runs the .AU WHOIS servers that enable registration details of Australian web site addresses to be searched, and it also operates the .AU primary name server.

-Given the registration guidelines associated with registering .AU names, Australian domains continue to enjoy a very high degree of trust and credibility among Australians and there are still many good names available, so start your search today.
+Given the registration guidelines associated with registering .AU names, Australian domains continue to enjoy a very high degree of trust and credibility among Australians.
+There are still many good AU domain names available, so start your search today.

 How to register a name: Enter your choice in the search tool and click 'GO'.
 If after the check the domain names search results show your choice is available, you will then have the option to proceed to purchase registration; which is a very quick and easy process - start a search and find your ideal website address now.